Osokin-Sanya/genesis-tech-task/README.md

  ## Project Description

+ Note: The site will work with CORS enabled in the browser

 The application is a platform for watching educational videos videos.
 Application built with: React.js, Redux and Ant design.